-Status This column displays the status (Enabled Disabled) of sandboxing for the corresponding file type.
+Status This column displays the status (Enabled/ Disabled) of sandboxing for the corresponding file type.
 Double-click on it to change its status.

 File types The sandboxing option allows scanning four types of attachments: • Archive: these include the main types of archives (zip, arj, lha, rar, cab, etc) Office document (Office software): all types of documents that can be opened with the MS Office suite.
-Executable: files that can be run in Windows (files with the extension ".exe",".bat",".cmd",".scr", etc).
-PDF: files in Portable Document Format (Adobe).
-Flash (files with the extension ".swf").
+Executable: files that can be run in Windows (files with the extension ".exe",".bat",".cmd",".scr", etc). • PDF: files in Portable Document Format (Adobe). • Flash (files with the extension ".swf").
 Java (compiled java files.
 Example: files with a ".jar" extension).
-Max. size of This field allows defining the maximum size of e-mails that need to be sandboxed. sandboxed e-mails By default, this value is equal to the one in the Maximum size for antivirus and sandboxing scan (KB) field in the File analysis tab.
-This value cannot be exceeded.
-(KB) Actions on files This field contains 2 options.
-By selecting Block, the analyzed file will not be sent.
-By When known malware has been selecting Pass, the file will be sent in its original form. identified fails
+Max. size of sandboxed e-mails (KB) This field allows defining the maximum size of e-mails that need to be sandboxed e-mails (KB) field in the File analysis tab.
+This value cannot be a Actions on files When known This field contains 2 options.
+By selecting Block , the analyzed file will not be selecting Pass , the file will be sent in its original form.